 - The Daolu Cultural Industry Research Center Record Industry

-The digital market represents more than a billion dollars, a market in a phase of growth that only needs to meet the supply and the demand.
+China’s digital music market represents more than a billion dollars.
+It is a market in a phase of growth that only needs to meet the supply and the demand.
 More than 70% of the Chinese population listens to music through digital and mobile channels.
 This figure rises to more than 80% when we speak of the younger generations.
 The average time spent listening to music per week is 16 hours compared to 19 for young people.
-The market enjoys a real development that still needs to be exploited, particularly with regard to music listening applications on smartphones.
-70% of Chinese listen to music through their phone so it is time for the market to be exploited and meet its new expectations.

 - Revenues : China’s revenue in music downloads segment in 2025 will be around 37.7 million U.S. dollars.